Colorectal Cancer - Surgery

 surgery.
 You may be able to reduce the severity of your side effects at home.

-- Local excision.
+- Polypectomy.
 When colorectal cancer is

 discovered in its very early stages, it can be removed during a

 colonoscopy.
 The surgeon cuts out not just the polyp,

 but also a small amount of tissue around it.
 The surgeon does not need to cut

 - Bowel resection.
 This involves cutting out the cancer as well as the sections of the colon or rectum

 that are next to it.
 Then the two healthy ends of the colon or rectum are sewn